 For example, a patient undergoes an unnecessary cardiac stent procedure but dies during the surgery.
 Family members can sue for the loss of their loved one, but prosecutors may also charge the physician in criminal courts for conducting unnecessary procedures.

-Some physicians prescribe medications not because it will help their patient, but because they receive a kickback from the manufacturer of the medication.
+Some physicians prescribe medications not because it will help their patients, but because they receive a kickback from the manufacturer of the medication.
 In this case, the physician is deviating from the standard of care and also committing a crime.
 When that physician prescribing leads to injury, dangerous interactions, or death, they may face criminal charges.

 In sporadic instances, a physician might face criminal charges if they intentionally cause harm to a patient.
 Whether it is out of retribution or for another reason, if a physician deviates from their acceptable standard and purposely causes harm, they will face criminal charges.
 More so, they may face harsher penalties.
 Instead of involuntary manslaughter for a patient’s death, they could face homicide charges if they cause a patient’s death on purpose.

 Doctor Conrad Murray, the physician who was caring for Michael Jackson, was facing criminal charges for allegedly giving Jackson a dangerous dose of an anesthetic known as Propofol, which led to his death.
-He was convicted of manslaughter and served two years out of the four year sentence he received for the death of his patient.
+He was convicted of manslaughter and served two years out of the four-year sentence he received for the death of his patient.

 In this case, Murray was facing more than just a fine for his error.
 He was being charged with manslaughter, which is the unlawful killing of a human without malice.
 Murray did not intend to kill Jackson, but his actions were negligent enough to justify involuntary manslaughter charges.
-Prosecutors had to prove that he was not only negligent, but also that he took risks that other physicians would not have taken – thus, causing his patient’s death.
+Prosecutors had to prove that he was not only negligent but also that he took risks that other physicians would not have taken – thus, causing his patient’s death.
 The prosecution succeeded in their case and Murray was convicted.

 Murray had been giving Jackson nightly doses of the drug to treat insomnia for over two months.
 He was also hired to be Jackson’s private physician during his comeback tour.
 Prosecutors stated that Murray’s negligence led to Jackson’s death because Murray allowed Jackson to be unmonitored and on an IV drip of the potent medication.

 Even though Murray’s defense attorneys argued that Jackson self-administered against physician orders, Murray was the prescribing physician and gave Jackson the necessary equipment to provide himself with the lethal dose.
 The judge overseeing the case gave him the maximum sentence even though he was eligible to receive probation.
-The judge issued the four year prison sentence because he felt Murray had exhibited a cycle of lousy medicine; instead of this being a single incidence.
+The judge issued the four-year prison sentence because he felt Murray had exhibited a cycle of lousy medicine; instead of this being a single incidence.

 Now that Murray has served his sentence, he seeks to reinstate his medical license in California.